VEGAN 101: VEGAN SIDE EFFECTS, WHAT TO EXPECT WHEN YOU GO VEGAN

 Although the lower daily dose of B12 solved this issue for almost everyone I know that had this problem, any change in diet can cause changes in your hormonal balance.
 If your problem persists or you are getting concerned about anything related to your hormonal health, please consult your doctor.

 One final note: don't try to be a superhero

 I've heard of so many people who try to go vegan, sugar free, oil free, gluten free, soy free, and "you name it" free all at the same time.
 Such a restrictive and "all or nothing" approach might take you straight to unhealthy territory rather than the health nirvana you probably thought was attainable by attempting something like this.
 Please don't try to be a superhero.
 By trying to do it all you'll only feel deprived, anxious and like your entire world was been turned upside down.
 Instead, focus on why you are probably here, you want to be vegan or start making as many choices as you can.
 Make this your focus and then go out and live your life.
 It is far too precious to spend it worrying or over-obsessing.
 A vegan diet is actually a very simple thing, and it's full of health giving and body loving foods that you can enjoy just as much as your old time favorites.

 Please know that you can always find a supportive community here.
 Stop by the comments and say hi.
 Tell us your story.
 Join us in The Roadmap where we help guide you all the way, step by step.
-This choice you have made will change your life and the world we live in, and we'll be with you every step of the way.
+This choice you have made is so positive for you and the world we live in, and we'll be with you every step of the way.